The 20 Best Pseudotumor Cerebri Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Albert Sohn is a Neuroradiologist in Pittsburgh, Pennsylvania.
+Albert Sohn is a Neuroradiologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Sohn is rated as an Experienced provider by MediFind in the treatment of Pseudotumor Cerebri Syndrome.
-His top areas of expertise are CAPOS Syndrome, Subarachnoid Hemorrhage, Herniated Disk, and Cerebral Arteriovenous Malformation.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses CAPOS Syndrome, Subarachnoid Hemorrhage, Herniated Disk, and Cerebral Arteriovenous Malformation.

 Experienced in Pseudotumor Cerebri Syndrome